-Many companies will continue on this course into 2022.
-But what else is in store for the new year?
+Many companies will continue on this course.
+But what else is in store?

 Information Challenges Existed Well Before the Pandemic

 Well before COVID-19 started impacting the business world, companies were already struggling with gathering, managing and extracting value from the sea of documents moving in and out of their offices.
 Companies were constantly challenged to secure and regulate information while making it easily accessible when it was scattered everywhere, processed separately and managed by different people.